Streamlined Energy and Carbon Reporting

 Which Companies will need to comply with Streamlined Energy and Carbon Reporting?

-The starting point for reporting is company financial years ending on or after 31st March 2020.
-Data collection can be problematic; especially when discerning emissions related to mileage claimed through the expenses system.
+As the starting point for reporting was company financial years ending on or after 31st March 2020, your company should already have made its first report.
+Most companies have, but many have submitted incomplete or inaccurate returns.
+Data collection can be problematic; especially when determining emissions related to mileage claimed through the expenses system.

 What must be reported